enkot/SSE-Fake-Server/README.md

 # SSE-Fake-Server
-SSE Fake Server for testing your code with data
+"Server Sent Events" fake server for testing your code with data.